-- Note 1: The ADIF bit is set at the completion of every conversion, regardless of whether or not the ADC interrupt is enabled. - 2: The ADC operates during Sleep only when the FRC oscillator is selected.
+Note 1: The ADIF bit is set at the completion of

+every conversion, regardless of whether

+or not the ADC interrupt is enabled.

+2: The ADC operates during Sleep only when the FRC oscillator is selected.

 This interrupt can be generated while the device is operating or while in Sleep.
 If the device is in Sleep, the interrupt will wake-up the device.
 Upon waking from Sleep, the next instruction following the SLEEP instruction is always executed.
-If the user is attempting to wake-up from Sleep and resume in-line code execution, the ADIE bit of the PIE1 register and the PEIE bit of the INTCON register must both be set and the GIE bit of these bits are set, the execution will switch to the Interrupt Service Routine.
+If the user is attempting to wake-up from Sleep and resume in-line code execution, the ADIE bit of the PIE1 register and the PEIE bit of the INTCON register must both be set and the GIE bit of the INTCON register must be cleared.
+If all three of these bits are set, the execution will switch to the Interrupt Service Routine.